Gelatex has invented the first eco-friendly leather-like material that is 100% non-toxic, made of waste and is easily scalable.

 And laminated with cotton for durability

-Can you send the technical data sheet?
+Can you send the technical data sheet or samples?

 What kinds of colours do you have?
 Can you colour the material?

 The natural color of the material is beige or light camel.
 But the coolest part with coloring the material is that we can add the coloring pigments inside the solution before we make the fibers.
 This means that there is no wastewater from dyeing process, the material is coloured in the same way thoroughly and the color does not fade off that easily.
 We have now light camel, grass green, salmon pink, dusty grey, and night black as color options.